 - “Yo-ho-ho…and a bottle of rum!” - the first part refers to sailors’ laughter and the second one, well, we could say that rum was their favorite beverage.

-Sailor slang was highly popularized by the eccentric captain Jack Sparrow from the movie “Pirates of the Caribbean”.
+Sailor slang was highly popularized by the eccentric Captain Jack Sparrow from the movie “Pirates of the Caribbean”.
 Jack Sparrow is an example of a real cap’n (captain) who loved his sailing ships Black Pearl more than his life and a man who gave his life to the sea.
-What a great example to the modern sailors, huh?
-Aside his rum-obsession and occasional cowardness, he was quite successful in his job.
+What a great example for a modern sailor, huh?
+Aside from his rum-obsession and occasional cowardness, he was quite successful in his job.
 We are sure that you already quote him on a daily basis, but we will mention a few of his epic sailor sayings: